sum7k/fastapi-skeleton/README.md

 # 📈 **Observability & Monitoring**

-fa-skeleton comes with production-ready observability powered by **OpenTelemetry**:
+fastapi-skeleton comes with production-ready observability powered by **OpenTelemetry**:

 ### Distributed Tracing with OpenTelemetry